creeperkatze/full-steam-ahead/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/creeperkatze)

-> [!IMPORTANT]
-> Full Steam Ahead is still in development and may be unstable.

 > [!NOTE]
 > Full Steam Ahead builds on the work of [BoilR](https://github.com/PhilipK/BoilR).
 The supported platforms and much of the importer logic originated there.
 If you're looking for an alternative, check it out.